ivancheban/docus/docs/doc1.md

 ## Tables

 Tables in Markdown can be a tricky thing.
-I want to experiment with various kinds of tables created with HTML.
+I want to experiment with various kinds of tables here.

-### Striped Tables
+### HTML Tables

 <table class="table table-striped">
   <thead>